Countryfile Calendar 2026: winning photos and how to buy the calendar

-Find out all about the Countryfile Calendar, including the theme of this year's competition, what the judges are looking for – and how to buy it once it's released.
+Find out all about the Countryfile Calendar, including which images made the final 12, the theme of this year's competition, what the judges were looking for – and how to buy the calendar once it's released.

 John Craven launched the 2026 Countryfile Calendar on the Spurn Point episode, saying, "Our country is blessed with an incredible array of beautiful settings and opportunities to capture on camera its wonderful wildlife.
 With summer here and the beauty of nature all around us, it’s my great pleasure to launch our photographic competition."